Are you taking the right nutrients to combat common issues like fatigue and PMS? Or currently, thinking about any

-They’re very helpful for healthy metabolism of sugars & starches, and for hormone production.
+They’re very helpful for healthy metabolism of sugars & starches, and hormone production.
 They help turn hormones into active or inactive forms, ensure that hormones reach the correct destination within a woman’s body, and help eliminate excess hormones to prevent toxicity.

 B vitamins are vital for the production of neurotransmitters.
-“B vitamins also help eliminate sugar cravings and fatigue, common symptoms that have a tendency to accompany and promote hormone imbalance,” says Serena Goldstein, ND, a naturopathic doctor in New York specializing in natural hormone balance.
+“B vitamins also help eliminate sugar cravings and fatigue, common symptoms that tend to accompany and promote hormone imbalance,” says Serena Goldstein, ND, a naturopathic doctor in New York specializing in natural hormone balance.

-What to do: Eat fish, whole grains, eggs and lean meat for food sources, and have a B complex supplement with 25-50 milligram of vitamins B1, B2, and B5; 400-600 micrograms of folic acid; and 1,000 micrograms of B12.
+What to do: Eat fish, whole grains, eggs and lean meat for food sources, and have a B complex supplement with 25-50 milligrams of vitamins B1, B2, and B5; 400-600 micrograms of folic acid; and 1,000 micrograms of B12.
 B vitamins are best taken in the morning for energy.

 Lower levels of vitamin D, quite prevalent among women, are related to greater odds of PMS, death from Alzheimer’s disease, breast cancer, depression, uterine fibroids, difficult pregnancies, rheumatoid arthritis, impaired sugar metabolism, gestational diabetes, high blood pressure, type 2 diabetes, unhealthy cholesterol levels, heart disease, postmenopausal loss of bone & muscle, and higher risk of falls, and fractures later in life, says Bhatia.
 Kidney stones may also be caused by too little vitamin D, says Goldstein.- “Generally speaking we do not get enough, even those people who live underneath the equator,”-she says.
 Optimal liver health is essential for vitamin D absorption adds Goldstein.
 This is one of the reasons why I suggest the active form, D3, over D2, the inactive form.

 What to do: Get your vitamin D levels tested and take supplements depending on your personal needs.
-Failing that, 1,000 IU daily is really a safe amount to take, but may not be enough.
+Failing that, 1,000 IU daily is a safe amount to take, but may not be enough.
 Up to 5,000 IU can be taken daily.
 Ideal ranges tend to fall between 50 and 70, says Goldstein.